amzn/auction-gym/README.md

 ## Reproducing Research Results

-This section provides instructions to reproduce the results reported in our AdKDD paper.
+This section provides instructions to reproduce the results reported in our paper.

 We provide a script that takes as input a configuration file detailing the environment and bidders (in JSON format), and outputs raw logged metrics over repeated auction rounds in .csv-files, along with visualisations.
 To reproduce the results for truthful bidders in a second-price auction reported in Fig. 1 in the paper, run: